How Do Phages Improve the Microbiome?

 Phages have two major ways they affect bacterium.
 They have lysogenic and lytic activity.
 Lysogenic activity strengthens the bacterium by giving it genetic material that enhances environmental adaptation.
 Meanwhile, lytic activity destroys the infected bacterium by overwhelming it with progeny phages that burst through the host cell.

 Phages are considered self-amplifying and self-limiting.
-A single dose of phage would continue to replicate and maintain high concentration of phage particles as long as susceptible bacteria are present.
-They are also self-limiting because those phages who aren’t used are quickly flushed from the body by the immune system in the absence of host bacterial cells.
+A single dose of phage would continue to replicate and maintain a high concentration of phage particles as long as susceptible bacteria are present.
+They are also self-limiting because those phages that aren’t used are quickly flushed from the body by the immune system in the absence of host bacterial cells.

 The Role of Mucous in the Body

 Mucosal surfaces are the primary entry points into the body for pathogenic microorganisms.
-Until recently most scientists viewed mucus as simply a physical barrier that helped to prevent against the invasion of infectious organisms.
+Until recently most scientists viewed mucus as simply a physical barrier that helped to prevent the invasion of infectious organisms.
 It was also thought to play a lubricating role between tissues.
 However, the latest research shows that mucous appears to be the major home of phages.

 Phages will be found wherever you find bacteria since they depend upon them for survival.
-Researchers have found evidence that phages partner with host animals and humans to kill of unwanted bacterial colonies and control the composition of friendly microorganisms in the body (5).
+Researchers have found evidence that phages partner with host animals and humans to kill off unwanted bacterial colonies and control the composition of friendly microorganisms in the body (5).

 Sea Coral Slime and Human Mucus

-Sea coral naturally produce and maintain a layer of surface slime which is similar to mucus.
+Sea coral naturally produces and maintains a layer of surface slime which is similar to mucus.
 Researchers have noted that this slime contains massive amounts of phages and they protect the coral from certain bacterial species that would be dangerous to the coral reef.
 The coral slime is a sort of probiotic defense system in that it encourages beneficial organisms and protects against parasites and infectious species (6).

 It is hypothesized that humans and other animals have adapted to select specific phages that give them a survival advantage against specific bacteria.
 It has been shown that sometimes phages insert genetic material into a friendly bacterium without killing it.
 This is called “prophagic lysogeny,” and offers the bacterium a survival advantage by improving its fitness and ability to defend against attack by other species of bacteriophages.